 • Dish Sponge

-Yes, your dish sponge is one of the dirtiest item you have at home.
-While most people thought of the bathroom as the dirtiest place in the house, on a study conducted in 2011 by the NFS International, it was found out that the kitchen had it worse.
-There was a great number of bacteria, yeast, and mold in this corner of the house; specifically, there were coliform bacteria (family of Salmonella and E. coli) on more than 75% of the dish sponge and rags that they have tested.
+Yes, your dish sponge is one of the dirtiest items you have at home.
+While most people thought of the bathroom as the dirtiest place in the house, in a study conducted in 2011 by the NFS International, it was found out that the kitchen had it worse.
+There was a great number of bacteria, yeast, and mold in this corner of the house; specifically, there were coliform bacteria (family of Salmonella and E. coli) on more than 75% of the dish sponge and rags that they tested.

 • Chopping Boards

 Reader’s Digest recently cited that the average chopping board has 200 times more fecal matter than your toilet seat.
 This utensil used every day has been harboring germs which could cause bacterial food poisoning as it is a source of cross-contamination if not washed, stored, and replaced properly.
-The best way to clean it is by disinfecting using the dishwasher but if it’s not available, you can maximize the use of antibacterial cleanser and spray it on the chopping board.
+The best way to clean it is by disinfecting using the dishwasher, but if it’s not available, you can maximize the use of an cleanser and spray it on the chopping board.
 Have it sit for about five minutes before rinsing.

 • Handbags & Purse

 Yep, your handbags and purse are ten times dirtier than your toilet according to Reader’s Digest.
-This is because you probably place them anywhere – public restroom, restaurant tables, public transportation, and anywhere else.
+This is because you probably place them anywhere – public restrooms, restaurant tables, public transportation, and anywhere else.
 To avoid the transmission of nasty bacteria to your house, make sure to wipe or sanitize them from time to time.